decretist/Dissertation/Draft/school-faculty-university.md

 are the requisite qualifications for the teaching and practice of canon law?
-The distinctive innovation of the faculty was the conferring of degrees on students who completed a prescribed sequence of standardized courses, defined in such a way that the standard of completion for students more or less coincided with that of admission to teaching.
+The distinctive innovation of the faculty was the conferring of degrees on students who completed a prescribed sequence of standardized courses, defined in such a way that the requirements for completion for students more or less coincided with those for admission to teaching.
 The faculty was a crucial intermediate stage in the institutional evolution from school to university, one that has been obscured by the retrospective myth-making of famous